Shrinking target horospherical equidistribution via translated Farey sequences: Cuspidal neighborhoods

 To identify $\SP$ with the group $NA$ where $A \subset G$ is the subgroup of diagonal matrices with all positive entries and $N \subset G$ is the unipotent upper triangular subgroup, we apply the diffeomorphism $\varphi: \SP \rightarrow NA$ in which $[n]a^2 \mapsto na$.
-(Our diffeomorphism $\varphi$ is the inverse of the diffeomorphism $\varphi^+$ from~\cite[Proposition~2.2]{JL05}.)
+(Our diffeomorphism $\varphi$ is the inverse of the diffeomorphism $\varphi^+$ from~\cite[Chapter~2, Proposition~2.2]{JL05}.)
 This is well-defined because our Lie groups are defined over the real numbers.

-Now recall the definition of $K'$ from~Section~\ref{secIntroAnyRankResults} and fix a subset Consider the following where $B \in \SL(d-1, \RR)$ and can be uniquely written in Iwasawa coordinates as $B = Zk$ where $k \in K'$ and $\varphi^{-1}(Z) \in \SP_{d-1}$.
+Now recall the definitions of $K$ and $K'$ in Section~\ref{secConstructShrinkTargets}.
+Consider the following where $B \in \SL(d-1, \RR)$ and can be uniquely written in Iwasawa coordinates as $B = Zk$ where $k \in K'$ and $\varphi^{-1}(Z) \in \SP_{d-1}$.
 (Here we are using the identification of $\SP_{d-1}$ with the subspace of $\SP$ given by the partial Iwasawa coordinates.)
 Let us apply the diagonal flow $\Phi^{-\frac{\log y}{2(d-1)}}$ to (\ref{eqnDecompsitionOfEleOfH}) on the right: \begin{lemm} We have that

-\end{lemm} \begin{proof} We will use the diffeomorphism Equation (\ref{eqnDecompsitionOfEleOfH}) yields to the right-hand side of which we apply the diffeomorphism $(\varphi, \textrm{id})^{-1}$ to obtain Applying first (\ref{eqnFullIwasawa}) and then the diffeomorphism $(\varphi, \textrm{id})$ to the right-hand side of this equation yields the desired result. \end{proof} Note that any point $z$ in $H \{\Phi^{-s} : s \in \RR\}$ can be uniquely expressed in the form (\ref{eqnFundDomCoord}), and the value of $y$ in this expression is called the \textit{height} of this point, a well-defined notion because of the uniqueness the expression.
-Moreover, in the coordinates given by (\ref{eqnFundDomCoord}), the height can be expressed as Let us denote the height of $z$ by $\h(z)$.
+\end{lemm} \begin{proof} We will use the diffeomorphism Equation (\ref{eqnDecompsitionOfEleOfH}) yields to the right-hand side of which we apply the diffeomorphism $(\varphi, \textrm{id})^{-1}$ to obtain Applying first (\ref{eqnFullIwasawa}) and then the diffeomorphism $(\varphi, \textrm{id})$ to the right-hand side of this equation yields the desired result.

+\end{proof} Note that any point $z$ in $H \{\Phi^{-s} : s \in \RR\}$ can be uniquely expressed in the form (\ref{eqnFundDomCoord}), which we refer to as the {\em Grenier coordinates}, and the value of $y$ in this expression is called the \textit{height} of this point, a well-defined notion because of the uniqueness of the expression.
+Moreover, in Grenier coordinates, the height can be expressed as Let us denote the height of $z$ by $\h(z)$.